dosreislab/mcmc3r/README.md

 * dos Reis et al. (2018) [Using phylogenomic data to explore the effects of relaxed clocks and calibration strategies on divergence time estimation: Primates as a test case.](https://doi.org/10.1093/sysbio/syy001) Syst.
 Biol., 67: 594–615.

+The block bootstrap used to estimate the error of marginal likelihood estimates is described in:

+* Álvarez-Carretero et al. (2022) [A species-level timeline of mammal evolution integrating phylogenomic data](https://doi.org/10.1038/s41586-021-04341-1) Nature, 602: 263–267.

 The continuous morphological models are described in:

 * Álvarez-Carretero et al. (2019) [Bayesian estimation of species divergence times using correlated quantitative characters.](https://doi.org/10.1093/sysbio/syz015) Syst.
 Biol., 68: 967–986.